All about Bengali festivals Recipes About our Bengal

 Holi Recipe

-Young girls are seen in yellow saris and garlands of bright orange 'Palash' flowers whereas boys are seen in white with yellow turbans.
 They perform dances all around the 'ashram' to the songs of Tagore's 'Khol Dar Khol'.
 It is a spectacular spectacle to see the combination of blue firmament, golden sunshine with 'Palash' trees full of bright orange flowers and young students dressed in yellow and orange and bright colours of 'aabir' being flung in the air mingled with its smell.
 Truly Gurudev had a wonderful way of welcoming the Spring.
-The Holi is celebrated on the day following the full moon in March every year.
+Holi is celebrated on the day following the full moon in March every year.
 Celebrating the onset of Spring, Holi has immense importance in India both for its religious as well as social reasons.
 Myths specify that Dol Utsav or Holi has its roots in the eternal love of Radha and Krishna.
-It extends over a period of 16days celebration in Mathura-Vrindavan, the abode of Lord krishna.
+It extends over a period of 16 days celebration in Mathura-Vrindavan, the abode of Lord krishna.

 Holi

-Days prior to the festival, markets are filled with mounds of different types of colours.
+Days prior to the festival of colours, markets are filled with mounds of different types of colours.
 They may be gulal or abeer, packeted synthetic colours and baloons filled with coloured water.

 It is a colourful spectacle to see huge heaps of dazzling red, magenta, pink, green and blue every where on the road.